 Low Range Drink Driving

-The offence of Low Range Drink Driving is committed by a driver who drives a motor vehicle on a public road with a blood alcohol concentration above 0.05 and below 0.079.
+Low Range Drink Driving offence is committed by a driver who drives a motor vehicle on a public road with a blood alcohol concentration above 0.05 and below 0.079.

 What are the penalties for Low Range PCA?

-It may be possible to secure a Section 10 no conviction for a Low Range PCA in certain cases.
+In certain cases, it may be possible to secure a Section 10 no conviction for a Low Range PCA.
 However, if convicted of a Low Range DUI offence in an NSW Court, you will lose your driver licence, receive a fine of up to $2,200 and get a criminal record.
 For repeat offences, you may be required to go on the Interlock Program.

 The penalties for Low Range Drink Driving or PCA Offences are as follows: